I Already Had COVID – Do I Need the Vaccine?

 It’s true that you develop COVID antibodies after you recover from the illness, but they can eventually go away.

 “In comparison, the COVID vaccine actually trains your body to keep producing new antibodies against the virus if you are exposed again,” Basel said.

 Also, fighting off some of the newer variants of COVID requires a higher number of antibodies.
 “Antibodies produced by natural immunity may not exist in as high a concentration as the immunity the vaccine produces.
 Vaccines are still showing good effectiveness against COVID variants – especially against serious illness and hospitalization,” Basel said.

-Everyone who is eligible for the vaccine – which is generally everyone over age 16 unless your doctor advises against it – is advised to get it as soon as you get the chance, and times are available to schedule your COVID vaccine now.
+Everyone who is eligible for the vaccine – which is generally everyone ages 12 and older unless your doctor advises against it – is advised to get it as soon as you get the chance.

 “Once you’ve had the vaccine you can do things we haven’t been advised to do for some time,” Basel said.
-For example, the Centers for Disease Control and Prevention (CDC) states you can gather indoors with others who have been vaccinated, and you don’t have to wear a mask or practice social distancing.
-You can travel within the United States without having to self-quarantine after you get home.
+For example, the Centers for Disease Control and Prevention (CDC) states you can gather indoors with others who have been vaccinated, without masks or social distancing.
+You can travel within the United States more freely, too.

 “You can hug your grandparents again – if both you and they have been vaccinated.
-If enough people get vaccinated, things will begin to get back to normal, and will continue in that direction as more people get the shot,” Basel added.
+Things are starting to get back to normal, and will continue in that direction as more people get the shot,” Basel added.
 You can find a location to get the COVID vaccine now.